scottishgovernment/resources.mygov.scot/_standard/fitness-for-use.markdown

 date:   2015-03-10 13:33:00
 permalink: ../standard/Fitness-for-use/
 categories: documentation
-summary: Appropriate service quality attributes will be defined prior to implementation, based on user needs and agreed by stakeholders.
+summary: Appropriate service quality attributes will be defined prior to implementation, based on user needs and agreed by stakeholders
 tags:
 - policy
 type: standard